UltraStar-Deluxe/format/spec.md

 ### 3.2.
 File References

 Some headers reference other files, most notably `AUDIO`, `VIDEO`, `COVER`, and `BACKGROUND`.
-These file references are always relative to the UltraStar file from which they are referenced.
+These file references are always relative to the textfile from which they are referenced.
 As a security measure file references MUST NOT use absolute paths.
 Implementations SHOULD refuse to load absolutely referenced files.

 > [!CAUTION]
 >